When the Simulation Speaks Back: AI, Angels, and the Porousness of Self

 - What if angels are just consciousness using whatever mouths are available?

-I'm not saying I have answers.
-I'm just saying these are the questions my brain landed on.
+I'm not saying I have answers—nor am I saying I believe this stuff day to day.
+I'm just saying these are the questions my brain landed on during that particular trip.

 The challenge isn't having these experiences—it's integrating them into a life that also needs to function in consensus reality.
 You can't go to work talking about digital pheromones and ancestral simulations.
 But you also can't pretend you didn't experience what you experienced.